Open Bible Data Home About News OET Key

 11Now faith is the assurance of what we hope for and the conviction of what we do not see.
 2Because of their faith, the people of old were commended.

 4By faith Abel offered to God a better sacrifice than Cain, through which he was commended as righteous when God gave approval to his gifts.
 And by faith he still speaks, even though he is dead.
-5By faith Enoch was taken up so that he would not see death, and he was not found, because God had taken him.
+5By faith Enoch was taken up so that he would not see death, and he was not to be found, because God had taken him.
 Now before he was taken, he was commended as one who pleased God.
 6And without faith it is impossible to please God, for anyone who comes to him must believe that God exists and that he rewards those who earnestly seek him.
 7By faith Noah, when he was warned about things not yet seen, was moved with reverent fear and built an ark to save his household.
 By faith he condemned the world and became an heir of the righteousness that comes by faith.

 8By faith Abraham obeyed when he was called to go out to [fn]the place that he was to receive as an inheritance.
 And he went out, not knowing where he was going.
 9By faith he sojourned in the land of promise, as in a foreign land, dwelling in tents with Isaac and Jacob, fellow heirs of the same promise.
 10For he was looking forward to the city that has foundations, whose designer and builder is God.
 11By faith [fn]Sarah herself received the ability to conceive, and she bore a child when she was beyond the proper age, because she considered him faithful who had made the promise.
 12And so from one man, and he as good as dead, came descendants as numerous as the stars in the sky and as countless as the sand on the seashore.

-13These all died in faith without receiving the things that were promised.
+13All these people died in faith without receiving the things that were promised.
 But they saw them from a [fn]distance and welcomed them.
 And they acknowledged that they were strangers and sojourners on the earth.
 14For people who say such things make it clear that they are seeking a homeland.
 15If they had been thinking of the land they left behind, they would have had an opportunity to return.
 16Instead, they were longing for a better land, that is, a heavenly one.
 Therefore God is not ashamed to be called their God, for he has prepared a city for them.

 17By faith Abraham, when he was tested, offered up Isaac.
 He who had received the promises was ready to offer up his one and only son, 18even though God had said to him, “Through Isaac yoʋr descendants will be counted.”
 19He reasoned that God could even raise him from the dead.
 And figuratively speaking, he did receive Isaac back from death.
 20By faith Isaac blessed Jacob and Esau concerning things to come.
 21By faith Jacob, when he was dying, blessed each of the sons of Joseph, and worshiped as he leaned on the top of his staff.
 22By faith Joseph, when his end was near, mentioned the exodus of the sons of Israel and gave instructions concerning his bones.